pyrmont/articles.inqk.net/src/_posts/2020-09-19-how-to-use-pegs-in-janet.md

 ## Wrap-Up

-Building support for PEGs directly into the language is one of Janet's best decision.
+Building support for PEGs directly into the language is one of Janet's best decisions.
 They might take a bit of time to get the hang of, but when you do, you'll be able to parse data in a way that's considerably more powerful than with regular expressions.